Simon T. van Baal

-I started my PhD in 2019 at Monash University, funded by the Monash Warwick Alliance.
-I am passionate about creating research output that could help people in the general public, and making my research as open and transparent as I can.
+I started my PhD in 2019 at Monash University and University of Warwick, funded by the Monash Warwick Alliance.
+I am passionate about creating research output that could help people in the general public and making my research as open and transparent as I can.

 Before I came to Australia, I completed a Bachelor of Economics and Business Economics at Erasmus University Rotterdam, and a Master of Behavioural and Economic Science at the University of Warwick.

 Highlighted Research Output

 In this article, we argue that impulsivity and self-control are not straightforwardly implicated in intertemporal choice tasks.
 We pose questions such as "Can you use your self-control to do things that are only advantageous in the present?", and "Can you be future-oriented and impulsive simultaneously?".
 You can find the preprint here.

 Together with my supervisors Lukasz Walasek and Jakob Hohwy, I developed a game that investigates the influence of social norms on decisions of self-isolation during the pandemic.
 Find the article here.

 In a multi-industry collaboration between Monash Health, Monash Centre for Consciousness and Contemplative Studies, Turner Institute for Brain and Mental Health, Torus Games, and inGenious AI, we developed a chatbot with behavioural interventions designed to improve decision making during the pandemic.
 Find it here.

 We studied whether we could alter people's attitudes towards leaving the house during lockdown through simple communication prompts.
 Find it here.